iramamy/ChatBot/readme.md

 # 🤖 AI-Powered Customer Service Chatbot 🌟

 The goal of this project is to provide quick and accurate answers to customer inquiries.
-Our chatbot is trained using a **Convolutional Neural Network (CNN)**, generating responses tailored to users' questions, all while enhancing customer service interactions.
+The model is trained using a **Convolutional Neural Network (CNN)**, generating responses tailored to users' questions, all while enhancing customer service interactions.

 ## 📊 Model History
 ![History](./images/history.jpg)